Some Small Businesses Have Beneficial Ownership Information (BOI) Reporting Requirements Beginning in 2024 and 2025

 How Does My Business File a BOI Report?

-As of Jan.
-1, 2024, the electronic filing system is available and the form to report BOI can be accessed.
+The electronic filing system is available and the form to report BOI can be accessed online.
 Paychex client?
-Learn how we can help with your BOI reporting obligations
+Learn how we can help with your BOI reporting obligations.

 What Is the Deadline for BOI Reporting?

-The rule took effect Jan.
-1, 2024, and after changes announced by FinCEN, gives newly formed entities 90 days from the date of receiving notice that the company’s creation or registration has become effective to file their BOI report.
+As of Jan.
+1, 2024, newly formed entities have 90 days from the date of receiving notice that the company’s creation or registration has become effective to file their BOI report.
 As of Jan.
 1, 2025, all businesses required to report will have 30 days from establishment or registration to file.

 Businesses in existence prior to Jan.
 1, 2024, that meet the criteria to report BOI must file by Jan.
 1, 2025.